 On this day in 1881, Clara Barton founded the American Red Cross.

-As a girl, Clara was shy and had a stutter, and her worried mother asked a phrenologist (phrenologists, who were fairly common in the 1800s, examined the bumps on a person’s skull as a way to determine their personality traits) to help her.
-The phrenologist said that she was shy and retiring and that the solution to her problem was to become a schoolteacher.
-Barton did not want to teach but she began teaching in 1839 at the age of 18.
+As a girl, Clara was shy and had a stutter.
+Barton began teaching in 1839 at the age of 18.
 She overcame her shyness, became a sought-after teacher, and believed in the value of her work.
-She once said, “I may sometimes be wiling to teach for nothing, but if paid at all, I shall never do a man’s work for less than a man’s pay.”
+She once said, “I may sometimes be willing to teach for nothing, but if paid at all, I shall never do a man’s work for less than a man’s pay.”

 In 1854, she gave up teaching and took a job in the United States Patent Office in Washington, D.C.
 She worked hard, got promoted, and within a year was making a salary equal to the men in the office (which angered the men).
-She left Washington for three years when the administration changed, but she returned in the early 1860s and resumed her job in the Patent Office.
 By 1861, war was breaking out, and when supporters of the Confederacy attacked Union soldiers in Washington, D.C., Clara helped nurse wounded soldiers in the same way she had nursed her brother when they were young.

 During one of the first major engagements of the war, the Battle of Bull Run, the Union suffered a staggering defeat and as Clara read reports of the battle she realized that the Union Army had not seriously considered or provided for wounded soldiers.
 She began to ride along in ambulances, providing supplies and comfort to wounded soldiers on the frontlines.